-Scientific Method and HS Biology
+Scientific Method and High School Biology Experiments

-Much of high school biology is focused on instilling the elements of science on students.
+Much of high school biology is focused on instilling the elements of science in students.
 The scientific method is one of these main focuses.
 The method prompts participants in science to be investigators and to come up with a guess about what will happen in a given experiment, called a hypothesis.
 The point of the experiment is then to either prove the hypothesis correct through the experiment or prove it incorrect.
-This prompts teens to get involved in the scientific method while teaching other scientific skills such as:
+This prompts teens to get involved in the scientific method while teaching other scientific skills, such as: